BeastNeedsMoreTorque/scalaLiftDemo/README.md

 - Skinny for WEBAPI client

-- Lift framework: 2.6.2 but taken care by SBT
+- Lift framework: 3.0

-Squeryl, a Scala ORM ((taken care by SBT) skinny for httpclient (taken care by SBT) scalatest for unit testing
+- Squeryl, a Scala ORM ((taken care by SBT) skinny for httpclient (taken care by SBT) scalatest for unit testing